NBA panel holds first meeting on bid to oust Clippers owner

-NEW YORK (Reuters) - The NBA on Thursday launched its bid to oust Donald Sterling as owner of the Los Angeles Clippers over racist comments as a committee of 10 fellow team owners or their proxies convened by telephone for a strategy session.
+NEW YORK, May 1 (Reuters) - The NBA on Thursday launched its bid to oust Donald Sterling as owner of the Los Angeles Clippers over racist comments as a committee of 10 fellow team owners or their proxies convened by telephone for a strategy session.

 The conference call by members of the advisory finance committee of the National Basketball Association’s Board of Governors came two days after NBA Commissioner Adam Silver declared Sterling banned for life from pro basketball.